 What is CWD?

-CWD belongs to a group of diseases known as transmissible spongiform encephalopathies (TSEs).
-TSEs are believed to be caused by prions, which are abnormal proteins that self-replicate within an infected animal.
-Prions are highly resistant to disinfectants, heat or freezing.
-There are no vaccines or treatments for TSEs, and they always are fatal.
-Several other variants of TSEs exist including:
+CWD belongs to a group of rare diseases known as transmissible spongiform encephalopathies (TSEs).
+These diseases are caused by abnormal proteins called prions.
+Prions are highly resistant to disinfectants, heat, and freezing.
+There are currently no vaccines or treatments for CWD, and the disease is always fatal.

 How is CWD spread?